michaelsinghurse/worktest/SOLUTIONS.md

 variables are set at the top of the file and can be modified.
 And so too can the maximum distance between points by changing the `TOLERANCE` value.

-Time spent on creating this file: 30 minutes.
+Time spent on challenge (after corresponding with Drew): 30 minutes.

 ## Challenge #3